 The bass drum and hi hat pedals, and the stands that hold your cymbals and drums are referred to collectively as “hardware”.

 This is a pair of cymbals, usually 13 or 14 inches in diameter.
 They are opened apart and closed together using a foot pedal controller called the Hi-Hat Stand.
 They can be struck with sticks, or played with the foot pedal.
 Usually, there are one set of Hi-Hats on a drum set.
-Additional sets (for double bass playing, or just for more musical options) can be added using a remote hi hat stand (which has a separate pedal and a cable drive system) or an x-hat, which is a shortened top section of a hi hat stand, suspended on a clamp.
+Additional sets (for double bass playing, or just for more musical options) can be added using a remote hi hat stand (which has a separate pedal and a cable drive system) or an x-hat, which is a shortened top section of a hi hat stand, suspended on a cymbal stand using a clamp.

 See Hi Hat Cymbals.